open-source-modelling/black_sholes_python/README.md

 <h1 align="center" style="border-botom: none">
   <b>
-    🐍 Black-Sholes model for simulating the price of a stock.🐍
+    🐍 Black-Sholes model for simulating the price of a stock🐍
   </b>
 </h1>